crate/cratedb-guide/docs/integrate/kafka/index.md

 How you run Kafka and CrateDB depends a lot on your environment and preferences.
 The most common approaches are:

 * **Containerised on-premise** – Run both Kafka and CrateDB on Docker or Kubernetes in your own data centre or private cloud.
-This gives you the most control, but also means you manage scaling, upgrades, and monitoring.
+This gives you the most control, but also means you manage scaling, upgrading, and monitoring.
 * **Managed Kafka services** – Use a provider such as Confluent Cloud or AWS MSK to offload the operational heavy lifting of Kafka.
 You can still connect these managed clusters directly to a CrateDB deployment that you operate.
 CrateDB is also available on the major cloud providers as well.
 * **Managed CrateDB** – Crate\.io offers CrateDB Cloud, which can pair with either self-managed Kafka or managed Kafka services.
 This option reduces database operations to a minimum.
 * **Hybrid setups** – A common pattern is managed Kafka + self-managed CrateDB, or vice versa, depending on where you want to keep operational control.